 Key management personnel include the Group and the Company's executive and non-executive directors and are defined as those persons having authority and responsibility for planning, directing and controlling the activities of the Group or the Company either directly or indirectly.
-Details on the compensation for these key management personnel are disclosed in Note 21.
+Details on the compensation for these key management personnel are disclosed in Note 23 to the financial statements.

-29. OPERATING SEGMENTS
+31. OPERATING SEGMENTS